BlessedChild/ArthurSlog/Slog107_Optimize the visual effect and loading speed of the interface.md

 Guangzhou China
 May 13th 2023

-# Optimize the visual effect and loading speed of the interface（优化：界面视觉效果和加载速度）
+# Optimize the visual effect and loading speed of the interface（skill）

 **Achievement**
 At the slow network speed, the loading speed of the interface background image can basically show all the low-resolution visual effects to the user within 1s, which increases the transition and improves the user's experience when waiting for the best visual effects to be displayed.